gitusp/pbrowse.nvim/README.md

 ## Usage

 In normal mode:
-- `:PBrowse` - Browse the current line
+- `:PBrowse` - Browse the current file

 In visual mode:
 - Select text and use `:PBrowse` - Browse the selected lines